cfneese/LoomisWood/docs/index.md

 **The waves in the Series subfolder may be edited but should not be sorted or redimensioned.
 The Data wave in the Series subfolder should not be manually edited.**

-If one does need to sort the waves in his folder, run the **Loomis-wood | Data Sets | Synchronize Lines to Series** when finished.
+If one does need to sort the waves in his folder, run the **Loomis-Wood | Data Sets | Synchronize Lines to Series** when finished.
 Again make sure your experiment is saved before trying this!!!

 Band2Poly and Poly2Band may be edited, but they must be matrix inverses of each other.